Packaging & Deployment

 Skills (Optional)

 The skills array defines AI agent skills that your app provides.
-Skills are Lua functions that AI agents can call during conversations.
+Apps can include both Code Skills (Lua files) and Knowledge Skills (Markdown files).

 "skills": [